schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 ### Loading an external module into the REPL session

-`Stack` can also download and make an external package available for use in the REPL.
-This can be done by using the `--package` to specify the package `Stack` should load into the REPL session.
+`stack`can also download and make an external package available for use in the REPL.
+This can be done by using the `--package` to specify the package `stack`should load into the REPL session.
 For example the following loads and uses the `titlecase` package in the REPL:

 ```bash
 $ stack repl --package titlecase Hello.hs